michaeltroy/elm-PhotoThing/README.md

 # Tiny Build Elm

 Tired of dealing with a front-end mess for tiny websites or prototyping?
-Tiny Build Elm aims to solve that problem.
+Tiny Build Elm aims to solve that problem for small Elm apps.

 Say hello to Tiny Build Elm:

 - NPM for required npm packages
+- `elm-package` for elm packages (der!)
 - NPM to run our scripts
-- Elm make to build our Elm files
+- `elm-make` to build our Elm files
 - Chokidar to watch our Elm files
-- cssnext for transpiling the css (deprecated I think)
+- cssnext for transpiling the css (deprecated need to update)

 ## Run the scripts

+Boot: ```npm run boot```

-Boot: Installs packages and initial build ```npm run boot```
+Installs packages and initial build.

 Boot and watch: Installs the packages, builds and then watches for changes ```npm run boot:watch```